abelsj60/lexical-401/lined-code-node/v1/README.md

 ### Block transforms

-It's also fairly easy to convert a `LinedCodeNode` to something else:
+It's also easy to convert a `LinedCodeNode` to something else:

 ```
 const formatParagraph = () => {